 The school day for the International Section is an average of one hour longer and there is a heavier homework load.
 You should consider what the daily commute to and from school will be, taking into account the children start at 8am on some days and could end as late as 5:30pm.
 Some IS children at Camille Sée commute from the 10th arrondissement each day and are flourishing.
 However, your decision has to be based on what school you respond to most positively and what you think your child can manage.
 It is a good idea to visit the school on the Open Day if possible.

 - English language instruction at grade level — i.e., native English literature and history and geography courses, and not English as a foreign language

 - Upon successful completion of the OIB, A Level standard qualifications in English, which may facilitate acceptance into universities in English-speaking countries.

-- About one hour per day (on average) in add of the standard French curriculum, resulting in a longer school day;
+- About one hour per day (on average) in addition to the standard French curriculum, resulting in a longer school day

 - Potentially heavier homework load.

-Our English language and literature teachers are British and French-American.
+Mrs Popa-Jones, the coordinator of the Section is British; Mrs Joubert is South African and Ms Okunhon spent her formative years in an American public school.
 All have extensive experience in teaching international and OIB classes, either in France or abroad.
 Our history and geography teachers are bilingual and also have extensive experience teaching international college and lycée students.

 What is the maximum class size?